tirtharajdash/tirtharajdash.github.io/_pages/02_interests.md

 Graph neural networks or GNNs have shown tremendous potential in learning from relational data or graph-structured data.
 I am interested in conceptual and implementational development of graph-convolution and graph-pooling procedures.
 Further, I am very motivated to involve myself in the evolving areas of "Geometric Deep Learning".
 If you are new to the world of GNNs, you may want to go through these introductory slides on <a rel="external nofollow" href="https://github.com/tirtharajdash/CS-F425_Deep-Learning/blob/main/Lectures/AISymp22_GNNs.pdf" target="_blank">GNNs</a>.

-*Machine Learning for Science*
+*Machine Learning*

-I am interested in the development of machine learning and deep learning systems to address specific learning problems, primarily in scientific areas such as healthcare, medicines, drug discovery, computational biology.
-In the past, I have also worked on solving problems arising in other research areas such as internet-of-things (IoT), computer networks and finance (time-series analysis).
-Furthermore, I also like exploring applications of stochastic (and evolutionary) optimisation to machine learning.
-I am open to discuss and collaborate on any other interesting areas or research problems.
+I work on concept and implementations of Machine Learning models and systems.
+I primarily focus on various optimisation strategies for learning ML models, including structure optimisation and Bayesian learning.
+In the past, I have also looked at Probabilistic Graphical Models (PGMs), albeit in the context of Deep Learning.

+*Computational Biology*

+My area of interest has recently being broadened owing to my Post-PhD experience in AI for Healthcare and AI for Life Sciencec, in general.
+I look at various interesting problems in Genomics, Single-Cell and Spatial Transcriptomics.
+I always have a keen interest on solving problems in Drug Discovery.
+Overall, my interests include applying ML and DL in problems arising in the area of: internet-of-things (IoT), computer networks and finance (time-series analysis).

 <br/>